2025 Leinster Senior Hurling Championship

 The 2025 Leinster Senior Hurling Championship was the 2025 installment of the annual Leinster Senior Hurling Championship organised by Leinster GAA.
 Kilkenny were the defending champions having defeated Dublin in the 2024 final.
-Kilkenny beat Galway in the final to clinch their sixth final in a row and 77th overall.
+Kilkenny beat Galway in the final to clinch their sixth win in a row and 77th overall.

 Format

 Group stage (15 matches)

 Each team plays each other once.
 The 1st and 2nd placed teams advance to the Leinster final and the 3rd placed team advances to the All-Ireland preliminary quarter-finals.
 All other teams are eliminated from the championship and the bottom placed team will be relegated to next years Joe McDonagh Cup.

 Final (1 match)

 The top 2 teams in the group stage contest this game.
 The Leinster champions advance to the All-Ireland semi-finals and the Leinster runners-up advance to the All-Ireland quarter-finals.